(Montreal, Quebec City)

 Fairmont Le Chateau Frontenac (4.5*) is not only located high on a bluff overlooking the mighty St. Lawrence River at the heart of Old Québec - it is the heart of Old Québec.
 Guests are guaranteed a memorable and inspiring stay in one of the most beautiful cities in the world with easy walking access to all of the wonderful sites and experiences that Old Québec has to offer.
 Offering newly renovated luxurious guestrooms, exquisite dining experiences through distinctive European charm, this stately luxury hotel stands above the United Nations World Heritage Site-Old Québec.

 Take a local produce tasting tour on the Island of Orleans located 20 minutes from Old Quebec.
+Enjoy tasting various ciders, wine, mustards, vinegars and terrines during your tour.
 Stops included are Cassis Monna, Domaine Steinbach, Vignoble Bacchus.

 There are lots of activities to keep you busy while you are in Quebec city.
 Consider a tour to the nearby Isle d'Orleans and visit an orchard to taste their ciders, duck terrine, confit, marinades.
 You can also experience an authentic sugar shack on the island and its traditional menu and cultural entertainment.
 Alternatively, consider a full day of whale watching.
 For the sports enthusiasts, an adrenaline-filled morning or afternoon para-gliding, downhill mountain biking or canyoning is available.
 You may like to do a day trip to Ste-Anne waterfalls and Canyon - an amazing attraction with 3 suspension bridges including one of the highest in Quebec, 60 meters above the gorge.
 There is an easy and accessible path and the tour would include a nature discovery of Mont-Ste-Anne featuring a panoramic ride in the gondola and lunch at the mountain.
 Whatever your fancy, Quebec City will not disappoint.